jgdumas/plinopt/README.md

            `sudo apt install git make g++ pkg-config liblinbox-dev` (sometimes also `sudo apt install libntl-dev libiml-dev libflint-dev`).
 - Then just run `make`, in order to produce the following executable programs
+- `make check`, will run correctness programs on the examples files in the `data` directory

 **From matrices to programs**: